djpogo/sveltekit-strapi/README.md

 Click on `Save` and on `Publish`.

-Now SvelteKit application will show you a navigation menu and a blank page, ready for your project.
+Now ~~SvelteKit~~ sapper application will show you a navigation menu and a blank page, ready for your project.